 I recently purchased some hardware for my home studio.
 I had been using a Firewire interface (the M-Audio Solo pictured at top) belonging to my friend/studio partner/guitar player buddy, Dale.
-It hadn't been a problem, as he didn't actually have his home studio up and running at the time, but with the day fast approaching, I deemed it necessary to get mine up and running ASAP.
+It hadn't been a problem, as he didn't actually have his home studio up and running at the time, but with the day fast approaching, I deemed it necessary to get mine up and running ASAP

 A recent mad-money windfall equipped me to purchase two pieces of equipment.
 I purchased a M-Audio Firewire 1814 audio interface and a Røde NT1A large diaphragm condenser microphone (pictured at middle and bottom respectively).
 I have a couple of dynamic mics, both Shure SM58 knock-offs, but I felt I needed a LDC mic for better vocals and perhaps a better representation for acoustic guitars and other non-electric instruments.
 My research showed that the NT1A was a well-favored microphone (at the right price, too).
-Running Pro-Tools M-Powered, I was somewhat forced to purchase M-Audio hardware, and the 1814 had what I wanted (inputs/outputs), also for the right price.
+Running Pro-Tools M-Powered, I was somewhat forced to purchase M-Audio

 Like a kid at Christmas, I opened the box from Musician's Friend, eager to plug in my new purchases.
 As is the case with most audio hardware that interfaces with a computer, the 1814 was shipped with a useless CD of outdated, non-working drivers, so I skipped directly to the M-Audio website and downloaded the latest thing for my OS (XP SP3).
 I plugged in the 1814 and immediately noticed problems I had never experienced with the Solo.
 XP ran much slower and was very unstable.
 When I started ProTools, it would take forever to load, assuming it didn't crash (it did that on quite a few occasions).
 If I got ProTools up and running, opening a project file took another eternity.
 During these long periods of waiting, there was no disk activity, leading me to believe it was a hangup of some kind.
 When/if a project file opened, playback of audio sounded distorted, with a buzzing like a car's speaker with a loose or torn cone.